-Amazon RDS for Microsoft SQL Server® makes it easy to set up, operate, and scale SQL Server deployments in the cloud.
-With Amazon RDS, you can deploy multiple editions of SQL Server (2008 R2, 2012 and 2014) including Express, Web, Standard and Enterprise, in minutes with cost-efficient and re-sizable compute capacity.
+Microsoft SQL Server® is a relational database management system developed by Microsoft.
+Amazon RDS for SQL Server makes it easy to set up, operate, and scale SQL Server deployments in the cloud.
+With Amazon RDS, you can deploy multiple editions of SQL Server (2008 R2, 2012, 2014 and 2016) including Express, Web, Standard and Enterprise, in minutes with cost-efficient and re-sizable compute capacity.
 Amazon RDS frees you up to focus on application development by managing time-consuming database administration tasks including provisioning, backups, software patching, monitoring, and hardware scaling.

-Beyond the Free Tier, you can run Amazon RDS for SQL Server under two different licensing models – “License Included” and “License Mobility through Software Assurance (or Bring Your Own License – BYOL)”.
+Amazon RDS for SQL Server supports two different licensing models – “License Included” and “License Mobility through Software Assurance (or Bring Your Own License – BYOL)”.
 In the "License Included" service model, you do not need separately purchased Microsoft SQL Server licenses.
 "License Included" pricing starts at $0.035 per hour and is inclusive of software, underlying hardware resources, and Amazon RDS management capabilities.
 Microsoft’s License Mobility program allows customers who already own SQL Server licenses to run SQL Server deployments on Amazon RDS.
 This benefit is available to Microsoft Volume Licensing (VL) customers with SQL Server licenses covered by active Microsoft Software Assurance (SA) contracts.
 The Microsoft License Mobility program is suited for customers who prefer to use existing SQL Server licenses or purchase new licenses directly from Microsoft.

 You can take advantage of hourly pricing with no upfront fees or long-term commitments.
 In addition, you also have the option to purchase Reserved DB Instances under one or three year reservation terms.
 With Reserved DB Instances, you can make low, one-time, upfront payment for each DB Instance and then pay a significantly discounted hourly usage rate, achieving up to 65% net cost savings.